dtzSiFive/firrtl-spec/spec.md

   release(clock, not(c), r.a)
 ```

-Which at the positive edge of `clock` will either force or release `AddRefs.x`.
+Which at the positive edge of `clock`{.firrtl} will either force or release
-Note that once active, these remain active regardless of the condition,
+`AddRefs.x`{.firrtl}.
+Note that once active, these remain active regardless of
-until another `force` or `release`.
+the condition, until another force or release.

 Sample SystemVerilog output: